Republicans may soon be the only party representing Kansas in Congress; What could lead to the change?

 Right now, redistricting happens every 10 years and is done by lawmakers.
 If Republicans can keep their supermajority in the state legislature this year, they may be able to override the governor if she doesn’t like how districts are drawn in 2022.

 Last year, Kansas political science professor Patrick Miller pointed to Republicans holding a three-seat advantage for a supermajority in the Senate and just one seat in the House.
-If Republicans lose those seats, Democrats could side with the governor to make sure Republicans don’t get their way.
+If Republicans lose those seats, Democrats could side with the governor to ensure Republicans don’t get their way.

-However, as things stand, Republicans could override the governor’s veto as things stand.
+However, as things stand, Republicans could override the governor’s veto.
 Proposals will run through the legislature as bills next year.
-That means they can be vetoed by the governor, and possibly overridden.
+That means they can be vetoed by the governor and possibly overridden.
 If plans aren’t passed, redistricting could go to the courts for them to draw, like what happened in 2012.